• Skip to primary navigation

 • Add chopped tomatoes

 • Pour boiling water over tomatoes.
-Fill making certain you leave at least ½ inch headspace.
+Fill making certain you leave ½ inch headspace.
 Remove air bubbles by running a debubbler or plastic knife around inside of jar and tapping bottom of jar gently against counter.

 • Wipe rim of jars clean and add lid and band

 • Place jar in a water bath canning pot half filled with warm water.
-Add additional water so the water cover the jars by 1-2 inches.
+Add additional water so the water cover the jars by 2 inches.

 • Cover pot and bring to a roiling boil.
 Once boiling, lower temperature so there is a gentle but steady boil.
 Boil quarts for 45 minutes and pints for 40 minutes.
 (Add additional time for your altitude - see below)